Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 the onset of symptoms is sudden and conspicuous.
-The treatment outlook for reactive schizophrenia is relatively favorable, but process schizophrenia has proved more diffi cult to treat.`Cause`  dopamine hypothesis suggests that schizophrenia occurs when there is excess activity in the areas of the brain that use dopamine as a neurotransmitter.
+The treatment outlook for reactive schizophrenia is relatively favorable, but process schizophrenia has proved more diffi cult to treat.`Cause`  dopamine hypothesis suggests that schizophrenia occurs when there is excess activity in the areas of the brain that use dopamine as a neurotransmitter.

   ![alt text](images/schizo.PNG)